datadesk/slackdown/README.md

    <li>item 3</li>
 </ol>
 ```
-_Note: there is a known bug where mixing two different kinds of list delimitation in a single list causes unintended wrapping.
-See [this issue](issues/10) for updates._

 #### [Blockquotes](https://get.slack.help/hc/en-us/articles/202288908-Format-your-messages#blockquotes)
 - Lines of text that start with a `&gt;`s are rendered inside `<blockquote>` tags.